Generating Preview Tables for Entity Graphs: Preview Discovery Problem

-A \emph{preview} $\mathcal{P}$ is a set of preview tables, i.e., $\mathcal{P}=\{\mathcal{P}[1], ..., \mathcal{P}[k]\}$, where $\forall i\neq j, \mathcal{P}[i].key \neq \mathcal{P}[j].key$, $k \leqslant |V_s|$ is the total number of preview tables.
-Note that $|V_s|$ is the number of vertices in $G_s$, i.e., the number of entity types in $G_d$. \end{definition} According to Definition~\ref{def:preview}, the upper and lower tables in Fig.~\ref{fig:preview} correspond to the star-shape subgraphs \#1 and \#2 in Fig.~\ref{fig:scgraph}, respectively.
+According to Definition~\ref{def:preview}, the upper and lower tables in Fig.~\ref{fig:preview} correspond to the star-shape subgraphs \#1 and \#2 in Fig.~\ref{fig:scgraph}, respectively.
 The key attribute in the upper table is \etype{Film} and the non-key attributes are \edge{Director} and \edge{Genres}.
 The key attribute in the lower table is \etype{Film Actor} and its non-key attribute is \edge{Award Winners}.
-Due to the aforementioned symmetric relation, if there exists a preview table with key attribute \etype{Director}, it may have \edge{Film} as one of its non-key attributes.
 It is worth noting that, although each tuple's value on the key attribute is non-empty, unique and single-valued, its value on a non-key attribute can be empty (e.g., $t_3.\edge{Genres}$ in Fig.~\ref{fig:preview}), duplicate (e.g., $t_1.\edge{Director}$ and $t_2.\edge{Director}$ in Fig.~\ref{fig:preview}) and multi-valued (e.g., $t_1.\edge{Genres}$ and $t_2.\edge{Genres}$ in Fig.~\ref{fig:preview}).
 It also follows that a preview table is not a relational table.